-In the market for the best canopy tent?
+Looking for the best canopy tent?
 Good that you're here.
-We scoured 70+ options before picking the top 10 contenders to compete head-to-head in our tests.
+We scoured 70+ options available in 2019 before picking the top 10 contenders to compete head-to-head in our tests.
 Among our selection are standard, "farmer's market" canopies, plus beach and camping models.
 Our experts put each one through the paces for three months.
-The testing ground was the Sierra Nevada Mountain Range, where the weather can vary from rain, strong winds, harsh high altitude sun, and even snow any month of the year.
-All performance areas were assessed — each model was set up and broken down at least a dozen times, alone and with the help of a partner.
-We hauled them in our cars, carried them to markets, and dragged them across beaches to assess portability.
+The testing ground was the Sierra Nevada Mountain Range, where rain, wind, sun, and snow is found any month of the year.
+All performance areas were assessed — we hauled them in our cars, carried them to markets, and dragged them across beaches to assess portability.
 Durability and wind resistance were monitored, and their enjoyable 'hang-out' factor was considered.
-The result is a comprehensive review to help you narrow down your options to get the right choice for your needs.
+The result is a comprehensive review to help you find the right choice for your needs.

 Compare at 4 sellers